Committee

 I make sure everything is aligned with the requirements of H.O.G. and our sponsoring dealer, Gateshead Harley-Davidson.
 I write articles and news features keeping everyone up-to-date with Chapter adventures.

-I ride a White Harley-Davidson Softail Slim which I’m customising to my own taste.
+I ride a Softail Slim FLSL which is great fun!

 If you would like to get in touch, click here.